Selection of Best Trampolines Available in Canada! (with Reviews)

 First of all, let’s talk safety.
 This trampoline is on the smaller side, which means it will mostly be used by kids.
 The UV-resistant enclosure netting is made of strong stitching, and it’s blocking the springs as well, so you cannot touch them even if you fall near the edge.
 The blue safety pads are ¼ thick, which is not much, but we’ll let it slide as the springs are outside the netting.
 The enclosure is fully zippered and buckled.
 It’s therefore impossible to fall from the trampoline, even if the zipper somehow opens.
 We would have liked to see a few more enclosure poles to keep the netting taut.

 The weight limit is 220 lbs., which is fine even for an occasional adult to jump on the trampoline.
 Six standard issue legs keep the trampoline stable, and they are galvanized, zinc-coated, to prevent rust.
 The number of springs is tad above average.
-A total of 72 springs provides a solid bounce, especially for those under 150 lbs. or so.
-The mat comes with six rows of stitching, and it feels premium.
+A total of 72 springs provides a solid bounce, especially for those under 150 lbs or so.
+The mat comes with six rows of stitching, and it feels premium, even though we wouldn’t risk going over the weight limit.
 A small circle in the middle is silk-screened and is a good orientation aid.

 It will take two people to assemble, but it can be done in an hour (if you’re like us) or two hours (for regular people).
 Not that we like to brag or anything.
 Anyhow, the instructions are detailed and clear and can be downloaded online if you need them.
 Few things could go wrong.
 You get a spring loading tool which immensely eases the initial installation.